Archive for September, 2006

 No Comments

-Birth Of VenusAfter 4200 Km riding on a Vespa – not including the kilometers on foot ;) -, 1400 pics taken while letting myself to be totally amazed by the finest pieces of art the human genius ever created, from the Birth of Venus by Botticelli in Florence to the Sistine Chapel in Rome, just to name the two masterpieces that impressed me the most, then being captured by the atmosphere of the Palio dell’Assunta in Siena and by the numerous enogastronomic sagre in Umbria, being kissed by the sun while bathing into the sea of Puglia and finally being delighted by hearing the different dialects spoken by the people of the italian regions I travelled by… well, I’m back home in Como with so many things to tell that a book would be the most appropriate way to deliver this intense travel experience! :)
+Birth Of VenusAfter 4200 Km riding a Vespa – not including the kilometers I walked 😉 -, 1400 pictures taken while getting amazed by the finest pieces of art the human genius ever created, from the Birth of Venus by Botticelli in Florence to the Sistine Chapel in Rome, just to name the two masterpieces that impressed me the most; after being captured by the atmosphere of the Palio dell’Assunta in Siena and by the enogastronomic sagre in Umbria; after being kissed by the sun while bathing into the sea of Puglia; after hearing the different dialects spoken by the inhabitants of the italian regions I travelled through…

-I think a book would also be a nice way to thank all the friends who helped me making this trip happen and the people I met along the way.
+I think a book would also be a nice way to thank all the friends who helped me making the journey possible and those who gave me a hand along the way.

-My GPS-enabled Vespa GTS 250 i.e. did a great job bringing me from north to south and back home, and I think this sentence written on a old advertisement I spotted at the Museo Piaggio in Pontedera fully reflects its value as a symbol of freedom for italians of all ages: “One day a small plane left his wings in the sky to become a myth on the ground“.
+I think this sentence written on an advertisement I spotted at the Museo Piaggio in Pontedera fully reflects the value of the Vespa as symbol of freedom for italians of all ages: “One day a small airplane left his wings in the sky to become a myth on the ground“.

-It has been a wonderful experience, well worth all the efforts.
-I hope you also had a happy time and some relax during this august and you’re now back from holidays with renewed energy. :)
+It has been a great experience, well worth the effort.
+I hope you also had a great time and relaxed during this august and that you’re now back from holidays with new energy. 🙂

 Vespatour 2006 Colosseum

-On my Vespa in front of the Colosseum in Rome, a pic shot by Monnalisa… well, it actually was a girl with “Monnalisa” written on her black shirt! ;)
+The picture was taken by Monnalisa… well, she actually was a girl with “Monnalisa” written on her black shirt! 😉

 No Comments